BostonGlobe/logos/README.md

 Logo Library
 =====

-A collection of official logos for the Boston Globe, Boston.com, and other relevant projects, in both source vector and rasterized PNG formats.
+A collection of official logos for the Boston Globe, Boston.com, and other relevant projects, in both source vector, SVG, and rasterized PNG formats.

 ## Notes
 - Black fill logo variants use rich black, assuming the majority of the use will be for web.